plantbreeding/use-caseinator/README.md

 }
 ```

-The program checks if the service exists, if the methods exist required for that service, and if the versions required by the use case are supported.
+The program checks if the service exists, if the methods exist required for that service, and
+if the versions required by the service are supported.

+It reviews all services required for each use case requested to check.

 ## How to use
 ### Executable jar